"Sunny" Meredith, the victim, forgotten at Italy murder trial

 Knox and her Italian ex-boyfriend, Raffaele Sollecito, were arrested and convicted of murdering Kercher when she resisted their efforts to include her in a sex game.
 A verdict in their appeal against the conviction is due on Monday.

 Since her arrest, Knox has become a household name, with a legion of supporters in the United States lobbying to free her.
-But Kercher, from Surrey, has been pushed into the background.
+But Kercher, from Surrey in southeast England, has been pushed into the background.

 Maresca tried to correct the balance during the hearing by showing photographs of the young smiling Kercher next to pictures of her brutalised body.